itskipronoh/house-prices-with-regression-algorithm-and-sklearn/README.md

-## house Prices with Regression Algorithm and Sklearn
+## house Prices With Regression Algorithm and Sklearn